Understanding a Node Bootstrap Script¶

 - for Oracle OCI Classic:

 The logs written by the node bootstrap script are saved in node_bootstrap.log in /media/ephemeral0/logs/others.

 The Node Bootstrap Logs are also available in the cluster UI as part of the Nodes table for a running cluster.
-In the cluster UI, below the active/running cluster, the number of nodes on the cluster is displayed against Nodes.
+In the cluster UI, below a running cluster, the number of nodes in the cluster is displayed next to Nodes.
 Click the number to see the Nodes table.
 For more information on Resources, see Using the Cluster User Interface.

 Qubole recommends you install or update custom Python libraries after activating Qubole’s virtual environment and installing libraries in it.
 Qubole’s virtual environment is recommended as it contains many popular Python libraries and has the advantages described in Using Pre-installed Python Libraries from the Qubole VirtualEnv.